LUGM/LUGMNotifier/README.md

 # LUG Manipal

-Get notifications and details about all the workshops and events being conducted bu Linux Users Group (LUG), Manipal.
+Get notifications and details about all the workshops and events being conducted by Linux Users Group (LUG), Manipal.
 No registration required.

 The app uses:
 ==